Welcome to the official OKD 4 documentation, where you can learn about OKD and start exploring its features.

-Install a cluster on bare metal: If none of the available platform and cloud providers meet your needs, you can install OKD on bare metal.
+Install a user-provisioned cluster on bare metal: If none of the available platform and cloud provider deployment options meet your needs, you can install OKD on user-provisioned, bare-metal infrastructure.

-Install a cluster in a restricted network: If your cluster that uses user-provisioned infrastructure on AWS, GCP, vSphere, or bare metal does not have full access to the internet, you can mirror the OKD installation images and install a cluster in a restricted network.
+Install a cluster in a restricted network: If your cluster that uses user-provisioned infrastructure on AWS, GCP, or bare metal does not have full access to the internet, then mirror the OKD installation images and install a cluster in a restricted network.

-Install a private cluster: If your cluster does not require external internet access, you can install a private cluster on AWS, Azure, or GCP.
+Install a private cluster: If your cluster does not require external internet access, you can install a private cluster on AWS, Azure, GCP, or IBM Cloud VPC.
 Internet access is still required to access the cloud APIs and installation media.

-Check installation logs: Access installation logs to evaluate issues that occur during OKD Latest installation.
+Check installation logs: Access installation logs to evaluate issues that occur during OKD installation.

 Access OKD: Use credentials output at the end of the installation process to log in to the OKD cluster from the command line or web console.

-Ultimately, OKD is a platform for developing and deploying containerized applications.
-As an application developer, OKD documentation will help you:
+Develop and deploy containerized applications with OKD.
+OKD is a platform for developing and deploying containerized applications.
+OKD documentation helps you:

 Understand OKD development: Learn the different types of containerized applications, from simple containers to advanced Kubernetes deployments and Operators.

 Create CI/CD Pipelines: Pipelines are serverless, cloud-native, continuous integration and continuous deployment systems that run in isolated containers.
-They use standard Tekton Custom Resources to automate deployments and are designed for decentralized teams that work on microservices-based architecture.
+Pipelines use standard Tekton custom resources to automate deployments and are designed for decentralized teams that work on microservice-based architecture.

-Understand image builds: Choose from different build strategies (Docker, S2I, custom, and pipeline) that can include different kinds of source materials (from places like Git repositories, local binary inputs, and external artifacts).
-Then, follow examples of build types from basic builds to advanced builds.
+Understand image builds: Choose from different build strategies (Docker, S2I, custom, and pipeline) that can include different kinds of source materials, such as Git repositories, local binary inputs, and external artifacts.
+You can follow examples of build types from basic builds to advanced builds.

-Create container images: A container image is the most basic building block in OKD (and Kubernetes) applications.
-Defining imagestreams lets you gather multiple versions of an image in one place as you continue its development.
-S2I containers let you insert your source code into a base container that is set up to run code of a particular type (such as Ruby, Node.js, or Python).
+Create container images: A container image is the most basic building block in OKD and Kubernetes applications.
+By defining image streams, you can gather multiple versions of an image in one place as you continue to develop the image stream.
+With S2I containers, you can insert your source code into a base container.
+The base container is configured to run code of a particular type, such as Ruby, Node.js, or Python.

 Create templates: Use existing templates or create your own templates that describe how an application is built or deployed.
 A template can combine images with descriptions, parameters, replicas, exposed ports and other content that defines how an application can be run or built.